FAIR © 2017

 On July 23, 2014, FAIR announced the members of its Advisory Board.
 These notable leaders have great experiences advocating for plaintiffs in such areas as employment law and civil rights.

-One of our nation’s leading constitutional law scholars, Dean Chemerinsky is the founding Dean and Distinguished Professor of Law, and Raymond Pryke Professor of First Amendment Law, at the University of California, Irvine School of Law, with a joint appointment in Political Science.
+One of our nation’s leading constitutional law scholars, Erwin Chemerinsky is the13th Dean of Berkeley Law, where he is a Jesse H. Choper Distinguished Professor of Law.
 Dean Chermerinsky is the author of eight books and more than 200 articles in top law reviews on topics including civil rights and civil liberties.

 Mr. Goldstein is has been Of Counsel at Goldstein, Borgen, Dardarian & Ho since 2000, previously serving